 Daily Self-Care Routine for Busy Moms

 As a busy mom, putting yourself last probably feels natural.
 Between school runs, meal prep, work, and endless household tasks, who has time for self-care?
-But here's the truth: taking care of yourself isn't selfish—it's essential.
+But here's the truth: taking care of yourself isn't selfish�it's essential.

 This practical guide offers a realistic self-care routine for busy moms that fits into even the most hectic schedules.
+The Office on Women's Health (OWH) notes that chronic stress without recovery time is a major risk factor for burnout, anxiety, and physical illness in women.

 Morning Self-Care (10-15 minutes)